dwulff/NLP_2022Autumn/menu/projects.md

 ## Communication w/ Slack

-Rather than other means of communication, please use Slack for all communication pertaining to the seminar and your group work.
+Please use Slack for all communication pertaining to the seminar including the communication with your group members.
+To this end, I will create individual channels for each group and invite you join them.

-Please download and install Slack, and then join the workshop using this <a href="https://join.slack.com/t/slack-ji25555/shared_invite/zt-w5v312s4-vJJV~LYFLDg1DxnY1ifC6A"><b>link</b></a>.
+Please download and install Slack, and then join the workshop using this <a href="https://join.slack.com/t/nlp2022hs/shared_invite/zt-1gbbiemar-xmGX71AYJVOl1lngUgoakA"><b>link</b></a>.

-I will create individual channels for each group and invite you join them at a later point.

 ## Project timeline